MrModulus/MineAndSeek/README.md

 ## Structures

 This folder contains the structures needed to load the different maps at the beginning of every round.
-For now, it's not actually used, but in the future it might be useful to have the datapack itself control the structures for portability or to allow other users to contribute their own maps.
+For now, it's not actually used, but in the future, it might be useful to have the datapack itself control the structures for portability or to allow other users to contribute their own maps.

 ## Tags

 This folder contains the tags used to group different things together, such as functions or blocks.
-At the moment we only use the tags to group together the functions needed for setting up the datapack, though in the future they could be used for other things.
+Now, we only use the tags to group together the functions needed for setting up the datapack, though in the future they could be used for other things.
 For instance, rather than checking for 5 different block types individually, you could group them and check for a specific tag.

 # To-Do